 Although the re-recordings are no longer needed as outshining understudies, they still serve a distinct purpose.
 Taylor’s Version releases carved out fascinating liminal spaces.
 They didn’t only add vault tracks, but they also changed material nostalgia while retaining much of the attributive nostalgia of the original versions.

 The tracklist of any version of Red, for instance, reigns as the mosaic of a heartbroken person, but Red (2012) revolved around the breakout “We Are Never Ever Getting Back Together,” while Red (Taylor’s Version) (2021) centered around the poignant “All Too Well.”
-The tracklist of any version of 1989, Red’s successor, champions freedom and independence.
+The tracklist of any version of 1989, Red’'s successor, champions freedom and independence.
 But the two records differ materially: the first 1989 (2014) surfaced as Swift’s introduction to the pop landscape, while 1989 (Taylor’s Version) (2023) has Swift singing from her longstanding position atop the pop charts.
-The former takes me back to being 12 years old, buying an entire album on iTunes for the first time.
+The former takes me back to being 12 years old, buying a full album on iTunes for the first time.
 The latter brings me back to painting seagulls during a work break in my new office, having just started my post-graduation job.
 To me, the songs of either edition represent the fizzling, unfulfilled promises that underscore womanhood.

 Offering multiple channels of self-discovery through music, Swift’s re-recordings de-linearized the human lifetime.
 She took ownership not only legally and financially, but emotionally, signaling to listeners that they deserved to revisit, rewrite, and reinterpret their experiences at any given moment.
 Swift’s music has always been a path of doing that, and this re-recording endeavor solidified that, as its initial intent of erasure evolved into a journey of enhancement.